Design a Book Jacket Competition 2021

 - The Judges decision is final and no correspondence will be entered into.

 - All entries must follow the guidelines above.
 Any entries that do not will not be considered.
 We accept only one submission per entry.
-All entries must include your name, address, date of birth and place of study.
-The winning entrant may be asked to make reasonable amendmentss to their entry and the Stratford Literary Festival reserves the right to make amendments to final artwork as it sees fit.
+All entries must include your name, address, age on 5th March 2021 and place of study.
+The winning entrant may be asked to make reasonable amendments to their entry and the Stratford Literary Festival reserves the right to make amendments to final artwork as it sees fit.

 - The competition is open to students aged 18 and over currently enrolled on a course in the UK.